Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     -   **Name:** PolicyConnect

-    -   **Value:** Paste in the updated string you created with the Failover group name from the SQLSERVER.TXT file.
+    -   **Value:** Paste in the updated string you created with the failover group name from the SQLSERVER.TXT file

         ![The connection string for PolicConnect displays.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image292.png "Connection string")